Arobase92/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-script that sets the mode of the file hello the same as olleh’s mode.
 12-adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+13-script that creates a directory called my_dir with permissions 751 in the working directory